rlebre/pandemic-queue/README.md

 - [x] Filter store list
 - [ ] Map view of the stores in Portugal
 - [ ] Filter stores by location and radius
+- [ ] Hide keyboard when touching outside

 ## Administration application